The Fourth Group: Politics

 While The Fourth Group did not seek direct political participation, they structured their group like a political organization during a moment of intense political oppression.
 With the hope of future expansion, the group's members organized themselves into different branches and assigned duties.
-Kim Ku-lim was named tongryeong (president); Jung Chan-seung, chongryeong (secretary general); Bang Tae-soo, poryeong (spokesperson); and Son Il-kwang, uijang (chairman).
+Kim Ku-lim was named tongryeong (president); Chung Chan-seung, chongryeong (secretary general); Bang Tae-soo, poryeong (spokesperson); and Son Il-kwang, uijang (chairman).
 Their activity and existence as an artist group can also be seen as antigovernmental as they formed at a political moment where assemblies and artistic activities were being oppressed in the lead up to the Yushin Regime that was in effect from 1972 to 1979.

-As reflected in the group's manifesto, its formation was a response to the compounding traumas wrought by the Japanese occupation, the Korean War, and Park Chung-hee's dictatorship.
+As reflected in the group's manifesto, its formation was a response to the compounding traumas wrought by the Japanese occupation, the Korean War, and Park Chung Hee's dictatorship.
 Under Park's regime (1963–1979), Korean bodies were subject to long hours of labor, daily morning calisthenic drills, strict dress codes, and other tyrannies inducted by martial law.

 Art was heavily controlled by the government's agenda and art informel paintings were promoted at the Gukjeon.
 The art informel movement was introduced to Korea by the United States Information Agency in the mid-1950s via traveling exhibitions and magazine publications and was positioned as a universal artistic language of freedom from communism that would liberate Korea from its colonial past and empower artists to join the international stage of art.

 Although they avoided typical exhibition spaces controlled by the state in an effort to break down the walls between art and life, The Fourth Group's members were arrested on multiple occasions during their performances.
 Kim Ku-lim had his books confiscated and he and his family underwent interrogation at by the KCIA after the Funeral Ceremony of the Established Art and Culture.
 Due to the continual harassment and threat of arrest, Kim Ku-lim ended up feeling to Japan and Jung Chan-seung moved to the United States.